DataDog/documentation/content/en/developers/integrations/log_pipeline.md

 This page walks Technology Partners through creating a log pipeline.
 A log pipeline is required if your integration sends logs to Datadog.

-When developing your integration to send logs to Datadog follow these guidlines to ensure the best experience for your users.
+When developing your integration to send logs to Datadog follow these guidelines to ensure the best experience for your users.

 ## Best practices